RbxCheats/UiLib/README.md

 # RbxImGui

 A lightweight, ImGui-style immediate-mode UI library for Roblox.
 Create draggable, resizable debug/cheat windows with buttons, toggles, sliders, and labels — all in a few lines of Lua.
+Renders into `CoreGui` so it survives respawns and sits above all in-game UI.

 > **Toggle visibility:** Press `Insert` at any time to show or hide the window.